On the Dominance of Truth-Telling in Gradual Mechanisms: Framework

-The following propositions apply to any GM $G$ implementing an arbitrary SCF $f$.
-Since an unconditional strategy exists for each private type of each agent in any GM, we have the following proposition.
+We provide two propositions that will be used throughout without mentioning, whose proofs are in Appendix \ref{proofsec2}.
+Since an unconditional strategy exists for each private type of each agent in any gradual mechanism, we have the following proposition.